40 Mistakes You’re Too Old to Make After 40

 “Can you imagine knowing what you know now, at age 40 or beyond, in your teens, 20s, and 30s?
 All those silly breakups with boyfriends or girlfriends wouldn’t have mattered so much, you would have never started that career only because you thought it would make you a ‘ton’ of money, and you would have probably worn sunscreen, taken time out for yourself, and shown yourself more self-love,” says Dr. Jaime Kulaga, PhD, LMHC.
 “As we age, we tend to contemplate our overall life more, as a whole, than we do early in life.
 Early in life you are creating experiences that you will soon learn from.
 In your 40s and beyond you have often created so many experiences and learned so much that you now have time to begin reflecting on how these experiences and learning lessons have shaped you.”

 So, how do you avoid looking back 40 years from now and feeling little more than a nagging sense of regret?
 We’ve compiled 40 mistakes you’re too old to make after 40, giving you a cheat sheet for a happier, more fulfilling life.
+And to really live your best life for years to come, check out our new book, Becoming Ageless: The Four Secrets to Looking and Feeling Younger Than Ever.

 1. Not contributing to your 401K.